civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 314

-The Minister shall not disclose any information in respect of which a request for confidentiality has been made under section 313, except in accordance with **any of sections** 315 **to 317.2**.
+The Minister shall not disclose any information in respect of which a request for confidentiality has been made under section 313, except in accordance with any of sections 315 to 317.2.

-> **Explanatory Note**:
-> Existing text of section 314:
-> *Existing Text*:
-> > The Minister shall not disclose any information in respect of which a request for confidentiality has been made under section 313, except in accordance with section 315, 316 or 317.

 ### Section 52

   **(1)** The portion of paragraph 316(1)(c) of the Act before subparagraph (i) is replaced by the following:

-    under an agreement or arrangement between the Government of Canada or any of its institutions and any other government in Canada, the government of a foreign state or an international organization or any of its institutions, or between the Minister and any other minister of the Crown in right of Canada **or a board or agency of the Government of Canada, if**
+    under an agreement or arrangement between the Government of Canada or any of its institutions and any other government in Canada, the government of a foreign state or an international organization or any of its institutions, or between the Minister and any other minister of the Crown in right of Canada or a board or agency of the Government of Canada, if

   **(2)** Subparagraph 316(1)(c)(ii) of the Act of the Act is replaced by the following:

-    the government, international organization, institution, other minister, **board or agency** undertakes to keep the information confidential;
+    the government, international organization, institution, other minister, board or agency undertakes to keep the information confidential;

 ### Section 53